ctu-geoforall-lab/gitpitch-presentation/PITCHME.md

 ### Google Summer of Code

-Global program focused on bringing more student developers into open source software development driven by Google.
+@quote[Global program focused on bringing more student developers into open source software development driven by Google.]

 - more than sucessfull 10 GSoC student project since 2012
 - close collaboration with OSGeo foundation